Kuuplaio/api-documentation/source/index.html.md

 }
 ```

-This endpoint allows you to audit your conversion event on various forms of fraud.
+This endpoint allows you to audit your conversion event on various forms of ad fraud.

 Parameter | Mandatory | Description
 --------- | ------- | -----------